Sokole1/StemWarriorHacksSentimentAnalyzer/README.md

 # Stock Stalk
-*Stock Stalk* is a Java application that allows users perform sentiment analysis on any stock using [Symbl.ai](https://symbl.ai/).
+*Stock Stalk* is a Java application that allows users perform sentiment analysis on any stock using [Symbl.ai](https://symbl.ai/) [Yahoo Finance](https://www.yahoofinanceapi.com/), and [News API](https://newsapi.org/s/google-news-api).

 Simply search for a stock ticker and allow Stock Stalk to provide you with its price, individual sentiment score of recent news articles, and average sentiment score.
 Sentiment scores range from -1.0 (negative) to 1.0 (positive).